bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 => nil
 ```

+--

 Notice that the return value of `puts` is `nil`.
 Even though it displays output to the screen, `puts` always returns `nil`.

+--

 New programmers are often tripped up by the way `puts` behaves in irb vs. a regular Ruby program ...

+--

 ... as they see the return value in irb (even though there's no `puts`)

+--

 ... but when they run their Ruby program, they don't see the output as they forgot to use `puts`.

+---

+for: alexa readme slides

+layout: false

 ### And now back to our regularly scheduled lesson ...

+---

+for: alexa readme slides

+layout: true

 # Arrays

+---

+for: alexa readme slides

 ## Accessing Values

+--

 Array values can be accessed using their *index*.

+--

 The first value in the array is accessed with the `Integer` `0`.

+--

 The next value is accessed with the `Integer` `1`.

+--

 The next value is accessed with the `Integer` `2`.

+--

 The next value is accessed with the `Integer` `3`.

+--

 and so on ...

+---

+for: alexa readme slides

 ## Accessing Values

 To access a value, type the variable name your array is stored in, and then put square brackets `[]` directly beside the local variable name with the index you'd like to access.

+--

 For example: